• Skip to primary navigation

 Chaffhaye benefits feature image with baby goat in front of chaffhaye bag

 When you have goats, there are a lot of misconceptions concerning what goats do eat.
-They will of course need you to choose hay in addition to other supplies.
+They will of course need you to choose hay in addition to other goat supplies.
 The thing about hay is that it can be difficult to find.
 Finding a high quality hay can be especially hard.
 Also, depending on your area, high quality hay can become very cost prohibitive.

 Chaffhaye Benefits (for you and your goats!)